 And don’t forget hill runs either!

 I never specifically went out to work just on them simply because my local area is very hilly anyway.
 Your legs will get stronger, your stride will improve, you will become a healthier as well as stronger runner.

-Endurance training requires time and commitment.
+Running endurance training requires time and commitment.
 It will yield great benefits and will make you a much better overall runner.
-Because it is time consuming you won’t notice some of the improvements straight away.
+Exercises to become faster runner need to be done regularly and steadily.
+There are different methods and ways to increase running endurance, but they all take time.
+Because all of that is time consuming you won’t notice some of the improvements straight away.

 I recently ran a half marathon in much more comfort, less fatigue and faster than ever before.
 My marathon training runs have become easier in every way and psychologically that is an important boost.
 It helps me advance to another target with confidence and assurance.